 In the academic year 2017-18 the percentage of free school meals is 13%.

 The premium will be spent in the following ways:

-- To provide small group work with an experienced teacher focussing on overcoming gaps in learning £41,800
+- To provide small group work with an experienced teacher focusing on overcoming gaps in learning £41,800

-- To provide small group work with an experienced teaching assistant focussing on overcoming gaps in learning £15,500
+- To provide small group work with an experienced teaching assistant focusing on overcoming gaps in learning £15,500

 - Additional teaching and learning opportunities provided by trained TAs £20,000